 Avignon is a great place to base yourself to explore the lavender fields in the Luberon.
 The city itself is beautiful to visit, with the Palace of the Popes and a medieval center listed as a UNESCO Heritage Site.

-RELATED POST: 17 MOST BEAUTIFUL CITIES IN FRANCE
+RELATED POST: 23 BEST WEEKEND GETAWAYS IN FRANCE

 Island Hopping the Cyclades in Greece